-As shown in given examples, there are several protected archaeological sites in close vicinity of the project area, which makes the probability of finding new monuments quite high.
-In case of conducting a prior archaeological survey, it would be possible to use the results of the survey for planning the soilworks.
+As shown in given examples, there are several protected archaeological sites in close vicinity of the project area, which made the probability of finding new monuments quite high.
+Prior archaeological survey was needed to make the later soil-work planning possible.

-The results of archaeological survey and also information about known monuments will be included in popular and educational materials produced during the project.
+The results of archaeological survey and also information about known monuments were included in popular and educational materials produced during the project.

 At the beginning of the project archeological survey plans for each project site were compiled based on available information and maps.
 By end of 2016 archeological field surveys for each site was carried out.
 The monitoring of soilworks continued throughout the project.